Velocidex/velociraptor-docs/content/docs/vql/_index.md

 While VQL syntax is similar to SQL, SQL was designed to work on static tables in a database.
-In VQL, the data sources are not actually static tables on disk - they are provided by code that runs to generate rows. `VQL Plugins` are producers of rows and are positioned after the `FROM` clause.
+In VQL, the data sources are not actually static tables on disk - they are provided by code that runs to generate rows. `VQL Plugins` produce rows and are positioned after the `FROM` clause.

-Like all code, VQL plugins may use parameters to customize and control their operations.
+Like all code, VQL plugins use parameters to customize and control their operations.
 VQL Syntax requires all arguments to be provided by name (these are called keyword arguments).
 Depending on the specific plugins, some arguments are required while some are optional.

 {{% notice tip "Using the GUI suggestions" %}}

-While you can always consult the reference on VQL plugins, the best source of help is to type `?` in the notebook interace to view the list of possible completions.
-Completions are context sensitive so after the `FROM` keyword, all suggestions are for VQL plugins (since plugins must follow the `FROM` keyword).
-Similarly typing `?` inside the plugin arguments list shows the possible arguments expected, their type and if they are required or optional.
+Yuo can type `?` in the Notebook interface to view a list of possible completions for a keyword.
+Completions are context sensitive.
+For example, since plugins must follow the `FROM` keyword, any suggestions after the `FROM` keyword will be for VQL plugins.
+Typing `?` inside a plugin arguments list shows the possible arguments, their type, and if they are required or optional.

 ![VQL Plugin Completions](completion.png)